w3c/wot-cg/Tutorials/quickstart/Readme.md

 ## Task

-Write a script that brews the coffee of your choice when you arrive home if it is earlier than 9 am but later than 6am.
+Write a script that brews the coffee of your choice when you arrive home if it is earlier than 13:00 but later than 5:00.

 We have three WoT Things provided: